 external", and "

-none", the core dumps will be logged (including the backtrace if
+none", the core dumps may be logged (including the backtrace if

 possible), but not stored permanently.
 When "

 default), cores will be stored in